 I actually crocheted more than knit in my teens; I crocheted a couple afghans, at least one lacy sweater, and a slew of slippers (with some hideous sparkly acrylic) before going away to college.

-I did, however, take up knitting again when I was in the Army stationed in Germany in the early 1990s.
+I did, however, take up knitting again when I was in the Army stationed in Germany as a Military Intelligence officer, in the early 1990s.
 I started a stranded sweater that I never finished and subsequently frogged.
 (I actually used it for several small projects.)
 I also started an intarsia Adrienne Vittadini sweater in pink cotton.
 Frogged that, too.
 Learned I’m not a fan of intarsia (but things change!).

 I don’t think I started because of the boom in popularity; I think it was just time for me to do so again.
 (Ten year cycle perhaps?)